 My friend has made an unregistered agreement of sale on rs 100 stamp paper.
 He wanted to get benefit from my condition because my property was disputed at that time.
 After five years from the date of such agreement, I sold that property to another person.
 My friend is giving threats to file a civil suit for cancellation of that sale deed and performance of unregistered sale agreement.
 Please guide.

-In your case, the subsequent transfer of property through a duly registered sale deed is perfectly valid.
-The buyer shall get an absolute right in the property.
-He is the bonafide purchaser, and the law will protect his right [Ramesh Vajabhai Rabari v.
+You friend has no right to challenge this subsequent sale based on that notarized agreement.
+Now the buyer accrued an absolute right in the property because he paid the consideration and registered in due process.
+He is the bonafide purchaser, and the law will protect his right first [Ramesh Vajabhai Rabari v.
 Pratiksha Real Estate (P) Ltd., (2014) 12 SCC 190].

 In T.G.
 Ashok Kumar v.
-Govindammal, (2010) 14 SCC 370 the Supreme Court held that the buyer will not get any legal right in the property unless it is duly registered and attested by the witness.
-A valid sale deed is necessary for the transfer of immovable property from the seller to the buyer.
+Govindammal, (2010) 14 SCC 370 the Supreme Court held that the buyer would not get any legal right in the property unless it is duly registered and attested by the witness.

 This agreement is not a valid sale deed because your friend did not pay the proper stamp duty as well as not attested by two witnesses.
 When ownership of the land transfers from seller to purchaser, government levies stamp duty.

 The government collects that revenue by registering a sale deed.
 Hence, it is mandatory to execute a sale deed instead of making a personal agreement in respect of the transfer of immovable property.

 Generally, the shady property owners or brokers enter into that kind of agreement.
 They take huge earnest money in advance then sell the property to others.
 In this type of transactions, they evade stamp duty and causing loss to the government exchequer.